 In 2005, while serving his group as their High Priest he was (re)introduced to Shamanism through a close friend and began using the Shamanic Journeying techniques to deepen his connection with the spirits of the land, the divine, his own guides and the ancestors in order to sort through any issues and work toward his personal evolution.
 As part of this process, he came into contact with the Ancestors of Men-who-love-men who taught him an energy healing technique that uses a set of symbols to channel universal life force toward the recipient and engages the ancestors in directing the energy.

 In addition to this healing technique, the Ancestors of Men-who-love-men began to teach him a way to integrate all of these separate parts of his spirituality into one path, while disposing of other parts that didn’t have anything to do with the energy current that gay men naturally tap into.
 He began capturing all of this in a series of lessons, and finally one day, his spirit guides instructed him to begin teaching classes.
 Taking advantage of technology, he opted to put these classes in the form of podcasts to build awareness of the tradition.

-Hyperion has presented at pagan and academic events around the world including Pantheacon, the Pagan Studies Conference, Los Angeles/Orange County Pagan Pride Day, Into the Green, May Magic, Between the Worlds and will be hosting the upcoming Stone and Stang pagan men-who-love-men spiritual retreat in Southern California.
+Hyperion has presented at pagan and academic events around the world including Pantheacon, the Pagan Studies Conference, Los Angeles/Orange County Pagan Pride Day, Into the Green, May Magic, Between the Worlds and has hosted Stone and Stang, a spiritual retreat in Southern California for pagan men-who-love-men.